Nat-byte-ops/SQL-Project-eCommerce-Website-Data-Analytics/README.md

 ## Background

-This is an eCommerce Database Analytics Project for Maven Fuzzy Factory (fake name), an online retailer which has just launched their first product.
+This is an eCommerce Database Analytics Project for a start-up, an online retailer which has just launched their first product.
 We'll analyze the company's 4 years website and order data.

 ## Goals